 - Forbes - The Companies With The Best CSR Reputations In The World

 - Global 100 Most Sustainable Corporations in the World index

-Search NAICS 2012 to get the NAICS code for an industry in Canada or the United States.
+Statistics Canada and US Census Bureau to get the NAICS code for an industry in Canada or the United States.

 - Begin with Business Source Complete.

 - Select Industry Profiles from menu on right-hand side.
 Browse alphabetically to search by industry.

 - Mergent Online

 - Select the Report Search tab from the menu.
 Select industry of interest and then geographical region.